Laurel Sanitarium: Operation

 The sanitarium was founded in 1905 by Doctors Jesse C. Coggins and Cornelius DeWeese to treat patients with mental illness and addiction.
 The facility sat on 163 acres and housed 90 women patients, two full-time physicians and 42 employees in four main buildings and five cottages.
 Many dignitaries from Washington sought treatment at Laurel Sanitarium, though most are not known due to Dr. Coggins' discreet nature.
 One such patient that became known was J. Edgar Hoover's father, who was committed in 1917.

 Coggins' first wife, Mabel, hanged herself at the sanitarium in 1931, and news coverage implied she was a patient there.
 Cofounder DeWeese died in 1934.
 Coggins' second wife, Helen, was a nurse at the facility when they married in 1941.

 Coggins was a proponent of families visiting patients at least once a week and by 1950 the sanitarium had treated over 20,000 patients.
 Coggins ultimately believed that there was only one good treatment for alcoholics, Alcoholic's Anonymous.
 Each guest occupied a private room, many with personal furnishings and family mementos, thereby creating a home-like setting.

 Early expansion

 A Keeley Institute addiction treatment center had been operated from the 1890s about a half mile closer to downtown Laurel.
 Built originally as the Brewster Park Hotel in the 1880s, that facility closed after Keeley's methods were found to be fraudulent.
 It changed ownership again in 1906 and was reopened as the Dr. Flora A. Brewster Sanitarium, though went bankrupt only months later.
-Brewster was the second female surgeon in Baltimore.
+Brewster was the first female surgeon in Baltimore.
 Doctors Coggins and DeWeese bought the property at auction in 1906 and moved the building in late 1908 and early 1909 from its 5th and Talbott Street location to their sanitarium's campus off Route 1, where it became a men's dormitory.
 The move was called "the largest job of house-moving ever attempted in Maryland".
 The grounds included an area of 163 acres.